Star Wars: Episode II – Attack of the Clones: Visual effects

 In addition to introducing the digital camera, Attack of the Clones emphasized "digital doubles" as computer-generated models that doubled for actors, in the same way that traditional stunt doubles did.
 It also furthered the authenticity of computer-generated characters by introducing a new, completely CGI-created version of the character Yoda.
 Rob Coleman and John Knoll prepared two tests featuring a CGI-animated Yoda using audio from The Empire Strikes Back.
 Yoda's appearance in Episode V also served as the reference point for the creation of the CGI Yoda; Lucas repeatedly stated to the animation department that "the trick" to the animation of the CGI Yoda was to make him like the puppet from which he was based, in order to maintain a flow of continuity.
 Frank Oz (voice and puppeteer for Yoda in the original trilogy and The Phantom Menace) was consulted; his main piece of advice was that Yoda should look extremely old, sore, and frigid.
+Although, Lucas admitted that he was "scared to death" about how they would pull off the scene.
 Coleman later explained the process of making the digital Yoda like the puppet version, by saying "When Frank [Oz] would move the head, the ears would jiggle.
 If we hadn't put that in, it wouldn't look like Yoda."
 Because of the acrobatics of the lightsaber fight between Count Dooku and Yoda, the then 78-year-old Christopher Lee relied on a stunt double to perform the most demanding scenes instead.
 Lee's face was superimposed onto the double's body in all shots other than close-ups, which he performed himself.
-Lucas often called the duel crucial to the animation department, as it had such potential to be humorous rather than dramatic.
+Lucas often called the duel crucial to the animation department, as it had the potential to be humorous rather than dramatic.

+Lucas did not use VistaVision for the miniature effects as he wanted the film to be "consistently digital".
+Carl Miller shot test footage of models using digital cameras, but the models did not look realistic enough.
+More detailed models had to be made as the digital cameras lacked the film grain that would have added detail and realism.
+The amphitheater on Geonosis was initially a miniature made out of foam blocks, but the cameras were able to show flaws in it.

 Music

-The soundtrack to the film was released on April 23, 2002 by Sony Classical Records.
+The soundtrack to the film was released on April 23, 2002, by Sony Classical Records.
 The music was composed and conducted by John Williams, and performed by the London Voices and London Symphony Orchestra.
 The soundtrack recreates "The Imperial March" from the film The Empire Strikes Back for its first chronological appearance in Attack of the Clones, even though a hint of it appeared in the previous movie in one of the final scenes.
-A music video for the main theme "Across the Stars" was produced specifically for the DVD.
+A music video for the main theme "Across the Stars (Love Theme from Attack of the Clones)" was produced specifically for the DVD.

 On March 15, 2016, a limited edition vinyl version of the soundtrack was released.
 Only 1,000 copies were pressed initially.